supergnaw/cyphper/README.md

 # cyphper
 Simple PHP class to easily implement authenticated data encryption and decryption.
 This can be used as a base class to expand upon or simply just to use the static classes.

-***This by no means is meant to replace robust and significantly tested libraries.
+***This by no means is meant to replace robust and significantly tested libraries like [Halite](https://github.com/paragonie/halite).
 This is a learning exercise in capabilities for the author.***

 ## Instantiated
 The instantiated version of cyphper is recommended since all variables are generated and handled internally to protect the data.
 It also generates stronger encryption keys for encryption and authentication.
 The only information able to be retrieved is the encrypted message of the original information or the decrypted message from the provided data upon instantiation.